Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson7.md

 >> - `latestRoundData:` a function that returns an answer, representing the latest Ethereum price.

 - To utilize the `Price Feed Contract`, we need its `address` and its `ABI`.
 The address is available in the Chainlink documentation under the [Price Feed Contract Addresses](https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1).
 For our purposes, we'll use ETH/USD price feed.

+## Interface
+- To obtain the `ABI`, you can import, compile, and deploy the PriceFeed contract itself.
+In the previous section, we imported the SimpleStorage contract into the StorageFactory contract, deployed it, and only then we were able to use its functions.